sb2nov/mac-setup/README.md

 You can find the MySQL Workbench download [here](http://www.mysql.com/downloads/workbench/). (**Note**: It will ask you to sign in, you don't need to, just click on "No thanks, just start my download!" at the bottom.)

-## Projects folder

-This really depends on how you want to organize your files, but I like to put all my version-controlled projects in `~/Projects`.
-Other documents I may have, or things not yet under version control, I like to put in `~/Dropbox` (if you have Dropbox installed), or `~/Documents`.

 ## Node.js

 Install [Node.js](http://nodejs.org/) with Homebrew: